 A: If you want to have a private group, you need to become a Patreon Supporter ($20 per month per group).
 We’ll send you an email to gather details for your personalized group.
 You can share it with members of your community to build your own trusted hospitality network.

 Want a group setup?
 Support our Patreon campaign here.

 Q: What about sublets?

 A: We realized an incredibly strong need for finding accommodations within trusted networks was sublets/roommates.
 Thus, we support posting prolonged stay opportunities.
-We connect the host and renter directly; it’s then up to you to arrange final details offline.
+We connect the host and renter directly; it’s up to the two individuals to arrange specific details offline.

 Q: What’s with the name?

 A: As you know, a horizon is where two things meet – and, in our case, it signifies two people coming together.
 The name also alludes to broadening your “horizon” by experiencing the world with your own eyes.